slothsoft/example-javascript-website/README.md

 - You can check if your code (and development environment) has dependencies to something that's just on your machine, e.g. when I added Travis I found out I was still missing some dependencies
 - Checks that the code in your repository still works, even if you forgot to run some of the tests (or _all_ the tests)
-- If you work with others, the frequent feedback from the tests allows for bugs to be found much sooner, so that the original author might still be able to fix them
+- If you work with others, frequent feedback from the tests allows for bugs to be found much sooner, so that the original author might still be able to fix them
 - You can test the code against different versions of dependencies
 - And really, if you can automate some tasks, why wouldn't you?
 Tedious tasks like deploying to a development server should be done by a CI server.